FactoryXCode/MfPack/MfPack/Cast/README.md

 for this purpose.
 Connect, receiver launch, and initial media load can wait on
 network timeouts, so the sample invokes the facade's Cast method from a worker
 thread.

+Diagnostic logging is enabled by default.
+Set `TMfCast.LoggingEnabled` to `False` to suppress the `OnLog` callback and the facade's standard debugger messages.
+Logging can be enabled or disabled while Cast workers are active;
+`OnError` remains independent and is not suppressed.

 **MfCastWindowsSupport.pas** contains the optional **WM_MFCAST_*** message bridge and
 reusable Cast/subtitle worker threads.